 A bridal shower is a gathering of close friends and family to celebrate the bride with gifts, activities, food, and drinks.
 It’s a centuries-old tradition — and one seriously good reason for a party.
 Bridal showers are often considered the kickoff to the wedding’s events.
-Which maaay or may not put a lot of pressure on the host, depending on your vibe.
+Which may or may not put a lot of pressure on the host, depending on your vibe.

-Who plans a bridal shower?
+Who plans the bridal shower?

-It’s not uncommon for a wedding shower will have multiple hosts.
+It’s not uncommon for a wedding shower or bridal shower to have multiple hosts.
 Family members can also co-host, though it’s best to give the mother and future MIL the day off.

-Who pays for a bridal shower?
+Who pays for the bridal shower?

-Final word: Hosts pay for the day.
+Final word: Hosts pay for the bridal shower.